CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Test_PWD_Trends.md

 ## Why don’t results match exactly?

 PWD worked with DEP to develop a data set of summer time data which is not available to us.
-IN prepating that data set, DEP and PWD apparently applied a number of analytic choices, such as data filters, which we do not fully understand, and thus can not replicate.
-Instead, we worked with a different DEP data set that should be similar, but not idetical to the data they relied upon.
+In preparing that data set, DEP and PWD apparently applied a number of analytic choices, such as data filters, which we do not fully understand, and thus can not replicate.
+Instead, we worked with a different DEP data set that should be similar, but not identical to the data they relied upon.

 Quoting from the Hunt et al. paper:

-> Samples must have been taken from open water. • There must have been
+> Samples must have been taken from open water.
-> at least five months of data in a given year. • It is not permissible
+> • There must have been at least five months of data in a given year.
-> to miss any two consecutive months in the period of record. • Water
+> • It is not permissible to miss any two consecutive months in the
+> period of
+> record.
-> samples must have been taken as cores (depth-integrated epilimnetic
+> • Water samples must have been takenas cores (depth-integrated
+> epilimnetic samples).
-> samples). • There must be at least five years of data. • Only data
+> • There must be at least five years of data.
-> since 1995 were used, and there must have been at least one year of
+> • Only data since 1995 were used, and there must have been at least
-> data since 2008.few , and so we want to try to reproduce some of their
+> one year of data since 2008.few , and so we want to try to reproduce
-> numbers, as a check on methods.
+> some of their numbers, as a check on methods.

-But other detals from the Hunt Paper do not appear to line up with the Excel file we were sent, so there is some inconsistency.
+But other details from the Hunt Paper do not appear to line up with the Excel file we were sent, so there is some inconsistency.